This post contains affiliate links. If you make a purchase through these links, I may earn a small commission at no extra cost to you.

 The magnificent Andromeda Galaxy (M31) is a great first target for the Samyang lens, by Mike Soulby © stellardiscovery.com

-As you approach the focal point, you may start to see fainter stars pop into view; this is a good indication you are on the right track.
+As you approach focus, you will see fainter stars appear; this is a good indication that you are on the right track.

 Samyang live view star focussing